• Skip to primary navigation

 While you can create a lovely cheese platter without special trays, boards, or other accessories, having a few of these items can elevate your cheese board experience.
 Below is a list of simple charcuterie board items to add to your entertaining line-up:

 • Wooden charcuterie board – these come in a variety of shapes and sizes, select a board that you find beautiful!

-You can see a few examples here, or here.
-There are also a lot of lovely marble & wood boards like this one
+Have extra ingredients ready to replenish your board!
 Having extra cut up veggies, extra crackers, more cheese blocks, and an extra log of summer sausage on hand will allow you to easily refill your game day charcuterie board as ingredients get eaten up throughout your event.

 Cut the cheeses into different shapes for visual interest!
 Not only does cutting your cheese into various shapes make for a beautiful board, it can also help your guests tell the cheeses apart.